simvux/imagene/README.md

     format:<jpg,int>           -> For JPG, also specify quality

 Available Flags:
+    lanczos3   -> Use a slower but possibly higher quality algorithm

 Examples:
      -> Increases the contrast of the original image by 20% and adds an extra image next to it